Aquatic Invasive Species (coastal)

-Invasive quagga and zebra mussels have been found in California, according to the California Department of Fish and Game.
+Invasive quagga and zebra mussels have been found in California, according to the California Department of Fish and Wildlife.
 They pose risks to native, freshwater life and to our water transport system.
 For links to resources on preventing the spread of quagga and zebra mussels and for other educational materials visit our page Quagga/Zebra Mussel Invasion.

 MANAGING HULL TRANSPORT OF AQUATIC INVASIVE SPECIES (for coastal boats)